iamstevendao/vue-suggestion/README.md

     ```js
     import 'vue-suggestion/dist/vue-suggestion.css';
     ```
-- Import `vue-suggestion` into your Vue component and use as a normal component:
+- Import `vue-suggestion` into your Vue component and use it as normal:
     ```html
     <template>
     ...